 Policy Syntax

-AxonFlow policies are defined as JSON objects and managed through the Static Policy API (/api/v1/static-policies).
-This page documents the policy field structure and validation rules.
+AxonFlow system policies and tenant policies are defined as JSON objects and managed through the Static Policy API (/api/v1/static-policies).
+This page documents the policy field structure, category model, and validation rules engineers need when they build governed AI applications around prompt inspection, MCP access, code-generation controls, and regulated data handling.

 Policy Structure